 A young Hutt living in Freetown.
 Vanth enlists Malakili as his tutor.

-Short rodent-like natives of Tatooine.
+Short, rodent-like natives of Tatooine.
 They are passionate scavengers, seeking out or even stealing technology for trade in the deep deserts in their huge sandcrawler transports.
+Some can also be found on other worlds such as Arvala-7.

 - Base on Wheels: Their sandcrawlers.

-- Bedouin Rescue Service: If by "rescue" you mean "kidnap Artoo and Threepio and effectively put them through the droid equivalent of human trafficking", then they did this.
+- If by "rescue" you mean "kidnap Artoo and Threepio and effectively put them through the droid equivalent of human trafficking", then they did this.
 Nonetheless, both droids would have been kriffed had it not been for them, so it's a mixed blessing.

 - By the Lights of Their Eyes: Due to their tendency to hide under hoods, the only recognizable feature of a Jawa's face are their bright yellow eyes.

 - Catchphrase: "UTINNI!"
-This translates to "come here" or something to that effect — commonly used whenever they have found something of use.
+This translates to "come on" or something to that effect — commonly used whenever they have found something of use.

 - Disaster Scavengers: If there's been an explosion or some kind of a battle, these guys will be sure to make a profit off of it.